-- On March 5th, 2019 JPMorgan announced that it would no longer finance private operators of prisons and detention centers citing the bank's ongoing evaluations of the costs and benefits of serving different industries.
-However a CoreCivic spokesman called JPMorgan's decision as "being based on ... politically motivated special interests, who completely mischaracterize our company."
+- On March 5th, 2019 JPMorgan announced that it would no longer finance private operators of prisons and detention centers, citing the bank's ongoing evaluations of the costs and benefits of serving different industries.

-- On December 31, 2018 in Wells Fargo's Annual Business Standards Report they described to shareholders how as part of its environmental and social due diligence, its "credit exposure to private prison companies has significantly decreased and is expected to continue to decline."
-On March 12, 2019 Wells Fargo CEO Timothy Sloan declared that the bank decided two years ago to end its business relationships with CoreCivic.
+- On December 31, 2018, Wells Fargo's Annual Business Standards Report described how as part of the company's environmental and social due diligence, its "credit exposure to private prison companies has significantly decreased and is expected to continue to decline."
+On March 12, 2019, Wells Fargo CEO Timothy Sloan declared that the bank decided two years ago to end its business relationships with CoreCivic.
 A bank's spokesperson later confirmed that Wells Fargo had "cut ties" with CoreCivic.

-- On November 7, 2018 the Teachers’ Retirement Board of the California State Teachers’ Retirement System voted to direct investment staff to remove the Fund’s holdings in the two U.S. publicly-held companies that operate private prisons: CoreCivic and GEO Group.
-As of November 6, 2018 combined CalSTRS Global Equities and Fixed Income Portfolios’ holdings in CoreCivic and in GEO Group were $12,142,211.
+- On November 7, 2018, the Teachers’ Retirement Board of the California State Teachers’ Retirement System voted to direct investment staff to remove the Fund’s holdings in the two U.S. publicly-held companies that operate private prisons: CoreCivic and GEO Group.

 - On July 17, 2018, the Metro Nashville City Council voted to pass a resolution to not invest or contribute to any private company going forward.
-The resolution targeted CoreCivic, a publicly traded company that operates private prisons in Tennessee and profits from the detention of immigrant detainees.
+The resolution specifically targeted CoreCivic.

 - On October 26, 2017, the Philadelphia Board of Pensions and Retirement divested $1.2 million from private prison companies, including The GEO Group, Inc., CoreCivic, Inc., and G4S plc.